fuzzylabs/MindGPT/README.md

 ### Deploying the model on AKS

-For this approach, we will deploy 2 VMs.
+For this approach, we will deploy 2 VMs, one VM will act as CPU pool and other VM will act as GPU pool.
+GPU pool will be used to run the model.

+> Note: `Standard_NC4as_T4_v3` VM instance is not readily available.
+A quota request has to be submitted to Azure.

-1. Create a new AKS cluster with the system node pool using `Standard_DS2_v3` VM instance.
+1. Create a new AKS cluster with the system node CPU pool using `Standard_DS2_v3` VM instance.

     ```bash
     az aks create --resource-group <existing-resource-group> --name largellm --node-count 1 --node-vm-size Standard_DS2_v3 --generate-ssh-keys
     ```

 2. Create a GPU Node pool using `Standard_NC4as_T4_v3` VM instance.
+This VM instance contains 28 GB RAM and T4 GPU with 16 GB VRAM.

     ```bash
     az extension add --name aks-preview